ShwetaNagre/MIP_ORACLE/README.md

 conda create -n mip_oracle --file mip_oracle_env.txt
 ```

-For creating a database specific to host (human), following commands can be used
+For creating a database specific to the host (human), the following commands can be used

 ```bash
 ### Extract human sequences from NT DB